 These kinds of patterns or forms about product lines could associate unknown terms within a product query as product line terms.

 Using a Category Attribute Dictionary to Resolve Product Line Terms within Product Queries

 The category attribute dictionary can provide a dictionary of attributes associated with various product categories and brands.

-Terms from the category attribute dictionary may be used to resolving product line terms within the product query.
+Terms from the category attribute dictionary may get used to resolving product line terms within the product query.

-When unknown terms are often found within product queries along with brand information, those unknown terms could be seen as product line terms associated with a specific brand.
-When known attribute terms are found in the category attribute dictionary to be consistent with brand [B] or the category associated with the product query by the query classifier.
+When unknown terms are often found within product queries along with brand information, those unknown terms could become seen as product line terms associated with a specific brand, when known attribute terms get found in the category attribute dictionary to be consistent with a brand [B] or the category associated with the product query by the query classifier.